Q: What are the licensing requirements for an aircraft in Virginia?

 Q: If an aircraft owner did not register the aircraft or pay the 2% Aircraft Sales and Use Tax and it is now destroyed, is the owner still liable for tax payment?

 A: Yes.
-The aircraft owner is liable for the 2% Aircraft Sales and Use Tax if the aircraft was purchased or operated in Virginia for more than 60 days, if required to be licensed with the Department of Aviation and it is within a six-year statue of limitations.
+The aircraft owner is liable for the 2% Aircraft Sales and Use Tax if the aircraft was purchased or operated in Virginia for more than 60 days, if required to be licensed with the Department of Aviation and it is within a six-year statute of limitations.

 Q: How do I pay the 2% Aircraft Sales and Use Tax when I apply for a license?

 A: You can download the Aircraft License Application from www.doav.virginia.gov and the Aircraft Sales and Use Tax Return from www.tax.virginia.gov .
-You can mail both forms and payments to:

 Make checks payable to Treasurer of Virginia.